-The Graduate Research, Education and Training (GREAT) Group provides professional development to, and fosters the exchange of information and ideas among the faculty and administrative leaders of biomedical PhD, MD-PhD, and postdoctoral programs.
+The Group on Graduate Research, Education and Training (GREAT) provides professional development to, and fosters the exchange of information and ideas among the faculty and administrative leaders of biomedical PhD, MD-PhD, and postdoctoral programs.

 - Compact Between Biomedical Graduate Students and Their Research Advisors